 determine how bright or dim the object will appear to the camera.
 A nearly-full Moon through a low-powered eyepiece will require a dark filter, while a crescent Moon at dusk may not require a filter at all.
 If you don’t have an adjustable Moon filter, a coloured filter can sometimes work to reduce brightness just the right amount for a planet like Saturn.

-When photographing a planet like Jupiter, an eyepiece filter will help you to image features on the disc.
-Without a filter, a smartphone will capture Jupiter as a bright, over-exposed blob.
-With a Moon filter, you can reduce the brightness of Jupiter’s disc and bring out important detail.
+By default, a smartphone will capture Jupiter or Venus as a bright, over-exposed blob.
+Using your phone camera or app’s exposure controls or a Moon filter, you can reduce the brightness of Jupiter’s disc and bring out important detail.
 In the example below, the addition of a 13% Transmission Moon filter to the eyepiece eliminated the light from the Galilean moons, but allowed Jupiter’s cloud belts to pop into view.

 At high magnification, it’s sometimes possible to use a filter that allows more light transmission (such as a coloured filter) to image a planet.
 Below is an image of Saturn taken with a #80A Blue filter.
 While this filter gives Saturn an unnaturally blue hue, it brings out ring and cloud detail that would not be visible through an unfiltered shot.
 It also delivers a brighter view than would be obtained using a Moon filter.